 Current students should seek approval from your main supervisor and consult with your Graduate Research Administrator before lodging a scholarship application.
 Current students can upload a pdf copy of a supporting statement from your main supervisor in lieu of the Invitation to Apply.

-You need to hold first-class honours (H1) or equivalent qualifications to be eligible for all the scholarships listed on this page.
+At Monash University, priority will be given to applicants who hold first-class honours (H1) or equivalent qualifications for all the scholarships listed on this page.
 The H1 standard at Monash is equivalent to an overall grade of 80 per cent or higher.

 In the Faculty of Arts, you are automatically considered a first-class honours applicant if you have: